bcliang/gamry-parser/README.md

 ### Roadmap

-Documentation.
+Documentation!
 Loading of data is straightforward, and hopefully the examples provided in this README provide enough context for any of the subclasses to be used/extended.

 In the future, it would be nice to add support for things like equivalent circuit modeling, though at the moment there are other projects focused specifically on building out models and fitting EIS data (e.g. [kbknudsen/PyEIS](https://github.com/kbknudsen/PyEIS), [ECSHackWeek/impedance.py](https://github.com/ECSHackWeek/impedance.py)).